xiaobai1217/MBMD/README.md

-If you failed to install and run this tracker, please email me (<zhangyunhua@mail.dlut.edu.cn>)
+If you fail to install and run this tracker, please email me (<zhangyunhua@mail.dlut.edu.cn>)

 # Introduction